The Dangers of Mold in Your Charleston Home

 You need to always make sure that your Charleston home is a healthy environment, and mold is one of the things that can make your home extremely unhealthy.
-At GLS Engineering, our professionals can test for mold in your Charleston home and give you thorough and accurate results.
+A GLS Engineering & Testing, our professionals can test for mold in your Charleston home and give you thorough and accurate results.
 Knowing when you have mold in your home can help you prevent serious problems for members of your household, so it's very important that you recognize and take care of mold growth as soon as possible.

 What Are the Potential Health Risks of Mold?

 Mold can lead to or trigger a number of health problems, including:

 - Eye, nose, and throat irritation

 - Coughing and phlegm build-up

 - Allergic reactions